 If that’s who you pictured – you aren’t alone.
 But it’s something that we want to change!

-We wanted to celebrate that diversity as part of British Science Week this year, and so we’ve launched the Smashing Stereotypes campaign in partnership with science-based technology company 3M.
-It aims to encourage STEM employees and researchers to share their stories about what they do in their day-to-day work – to highlight the diversity of the STEM workforce, the broad range of jobs and careers available, and that scientists are just like other people.
+We want to celebrate this diversity as part of our British Science Week ‘Smashing Stereotypes’ campaign, in partnership with science-based technology company, 3M.
+‘Smashing Stereotypes’ aims to encourage STEM employees and researchers to share stories about their day-to-day work and highlight the diversity of the STEM workforce, the extent of jobs and careers available, and that scientists are just like everyone else.

 Samantha Williams, Abrasives Production Leader